Society reporting: History

 By 1900, most daily newspapers had a women's page that covered local high society as well as fashion.
-The goal in any case was to attract women as readers, and attract subscribers by promising a new audience for consumer advertising.
+The goal in any case was to attract women as readers and attract subscribers by promising a new audience for consumer advertising.
 Women's pages in general covered issues intended to attract the readership of the stereotypical American housewife of the time: society news, fashion, food, relationships, etiquette, health, homemaking, interior decorating, and family issues.
 One of the most prominent leaders was Marjorie Paxson.
-She began her career for a wire service during World War I, when male reporters were scarce.
+She began her career in a wire service during World War I when male reporters were scarce.
 When they returned she went to the women's page in Houston, Texas.
-In the 1950s she moved to women's section of the Miami Herald, Which was nationally renowned for its women's page.
+In the 1950s she moved to the women's section of the Miami Herald, Which was nationally renowned for its women's page.
 She became women's page editor at the St. Petersburg Times in 1969.
 She was elected national president of Theta Sigma Phi, now Association for Women in Communications, in 1963.
 She went on to become the fourth female publisher in the Gannett newspaper chain.
 After 1970, however, gender segregation faded and the term "woman's page" fell out of fashion.
 Women in journalism then moved from covering teas and bridal veils to abortion, abuse and feminism.

 In Britain, society news was at the same time emerging in the British press as part of "women's journalism", again aimed at attracting a female readership.
 It was also, in both the U.S. and Britain, largely the province of women journalists, and considered subordinate.

-For example: Society news, in the late 19th century, was not sent to the newspapers by reporters via the telegraph, as other news was, because that was considered too expensive for mere society reporting.
+For example, Society news, in the late 19th century, was not sent to the newspapers by reporters via the telegraph, as other news was because that was considered too expensive for mere society reporting.
 Society journalists instead sent their reports by ordinary mail.
 Dix Harwood, author of the 1927 journalism textbook Getting and Writing News, stated that society reporting rarely enjoyed much dignity.